AIGA Design Census

 |Filed Under:||Collaboration, Data Visualization, Design Futures (Designer of 2025), Digital, Form-making, Four-year Program, Illustration, Iteration, Participatory, Printed Matter, Storytelling, Technology, Visualization|

 What is the current state of design, and where is its future headed?
-Since 2017, AIGA and Google have published yearly surveys called ‘Design Census’ (https://designcensus.org/), which surveys the design field on subjects such as salary, satisfaction, skills and stability.
+Since 2017, AIGA and Google have published yearly surveys called ‘Design Census’ (https://designcensus.org/), which surveys the design field on subjects such as salary, satisfaction, skills, and stability.
 It provides a multifaceted view of designers working in various design environments and the opportunity to interpret and curate its data.
-In groups of three or four, you will use the latest ‘Design Census’ to create data-driven artifacts and/or systems that yield various interactive communication artifacts.
+In groups of three or four, you will use the latest ‘Design Census’ to create data-driven artifacts and/or interactive systems that empower users to navigate data and generate artifacts.

 - Examine the relationships across data to construct meaningful patterns.

 - Apply principles of graphic design and typography to create compelling representations of data.

 - Explore relationships between visual elements and meanings to effectively communicate your message/story

 - Build cohesive visual systems to provide a consistent experience to your audience across various media.

 - Utilize time and interactivity to design dynamic media that can maximize audience engagement.

 - High-fidelity final outcome based on the media of your choice.
 You are encouraged to utilize both print and digital media.